"I apprehended the accused and advised him of his rights. He replied, 'Why don't you ram it up your pimhole, you fusking clothprunker.'"

-In Eclipse, Bella describes having The Talk with her father as "beyond the seventh circle of Hades."
+- In Eclipse, Bella describes having The Talk with her father as "beyond the seventh circle of Hades."

-In the Doctor Who spinoff novels, the Eighth Doctor uses terms such as "sugarmice" and "poppycock".
-However, other characters do in fact swear from time to time.
+- The Eighth Doctor uses terms such as "sugarmice" and "poppycock".
+However, other characters swear from time to time.
 The Doctor is just quirky.

-Fitz, possibly the most foul-mouthed character in the Eighth Doctor Adventures, does occasionally use minced oaths such as "Gordon Bennett".
+- Fitz, possibly the most foul-mouthed character in the Eighth Doctor Adventures, occasionally uses minced oaths such as "Gordon Bennett".
 But he's from 1963, his mum raised him well when she was in her right mind, and he's basically a Nice Guy, so even though he smokes, drinks, wears leather, and has a Girl of the Week in almost every book, it seems believable his language would only be as vulgar as the situation warrants.

-As The Ultra Violets is a children's book series, obviously they can't use the more colourful originals.
+- As The Ultra Violets is a children's book series, obviously they can't use the more colourful originals.

 Live Action TV

-In a couple of episodes of Mathnet, George uses a phrase like "gosh darn" and then apologizes for "swearing" or "cursing."
+- In a couple of episodes of Mathnet, George uses a phrase like "gosh darn" and then apologizes for "swearing" or "cursing."

 - Also done with the bailiff swearing in witnesses during George's trial for bank robbery:

 Bailiff: Do you swear to tell the truth, the whole truth, and nothing but the truth, so help you Gosh?

-In an episode of ALF, the alien of the title hurt himself while building something and went off on an angry rant about "the gosh darned thing", emphasizing as if he were cursing in pain.
+- In an episode of ALF, the alien of the title hurt himself while building something and went off on an angry rant about "the gosh darned thing", emphasizing as if he were cursing in pain.
 As the family stared at him in shock, he said, "I come from a polite society."

-Buffy says "What the hell dimension?" in Season 9 after randomly teleporting somewhere.
+- Buffy says "What the hell dimension?" in Season 9 after randomly teleporting somewhere.

-White Collar: In the promos for episode 2x14- "Payback", Neal is seen on a cell phone talking to his nemesis, Matthew Keller just after Peter is kidnapped by Keller's associates.
+- White Collar: In the promos for episode 2x14- "Payback", Neal is seen on a cell phone talking to his nemesis, Matthew Keller just after Peter is kidnapped by Keller's associates.